 Property auctions

-Property auctions are a popular method of buying a property in Portugal.
-Property auctions, or “leilões imobiliários” in Portuguese, are typically organized by banks, financial institutions, and public entities such as municipalities, courts, or tax authorities.
+This auctions represent a popular avenue for purchasing real estate in Portugal. but these auctions, known as “leilões imobiliários” in Portuguese, are usually organized by banks, financial institutions, as well as public entities like municipalities, courts, or tax authorities.

 newspapers find house to buy portugal residency advisors